 The retreat program at St. Xavier is designed to give students at each grade level opportunities to develop spiritually by recognizing God in the people and events of their lives.
 This is one of the most direct ways we fulfill our mission of helping students bring their faith values to their daily lives.
 A variety of activities are used to bring students together and to help them reflect on Christian values and teachings: liturgies and prayer services, peer leadership, music, films, presentations, journal, quiet prayer time, recreation, small and large group discussions and sharing.

-Freshman Retreat Days
+Freshman Emmaus Retreat

 The Campus Ministry Department is pleased to offer a variety of retreat options in the sophomore year.
 The focus of the sophomore program is “the principle of sacramentality”: God’s grace is mediated through a variety of ways and symbols.
 Hence, sophomores have the option to choose from outdoors retreats, photography retreats, service retreats, meditation retreats, and other unique experiences.
 We believe this allows for greater flexibility, and hopefully the chance for students to enter into experiences that are of most interest to them.
 More information will be distributed and posted here as sophomore retreats are finalized for the 2021-22 school year.